auremoser/nicar-2015/nicar_15_mappingjs.md

 `sublayers[0].set(options); // altering the SQL and CartoCSS; see above`

 Check [the checkpoint code](https://github.com/auremoser/nicar-test/tree/master/ckpt-4-sqlcss) here if you're stuck.
+You can also run the SQL in the tray (not in the your local files) and the the map will populate.
+The advantage to adding it as a template, is that you can swap it for other SQL or run different queries with different template references locally, and you are not limited to one query option.

 ![createButtons](https://raw.githubusercontent.com/auremoser/nicar-test/master/img/0-ckpt-sqlcss.png)

-**Reload your browser window, your map should work**
+**Reload your browser window, your map should work!**

 ## Add Interactivity - Buttons
 #### Here's a reference point for this section: [ckpt-4](https://github.com/auremoser/nicar-test/tree/master/ckpt-4-sqlcss)

 To add more interactivity, we'll create two buttons to toggle between the `Simple` map view and the view that gives a choropleth map.
 We can easily do this in CartoDB by using the `sublayer.setSQL()` and `sublayer.setCartoCSS()` methods to change the data.